sevenval/flat-docs/cookbook/x-flat-jwt.md

 This defines a security scheme object (named `JWTCookie`), meaning that some sort of cookie is needed to access certain routes.
 This is applied to the [wildcard path](/reference/OpenAPI/differences.md#wildcard-paths) `/httpbin/**`.

-This documentation feature, with some extensions, is used to make FLAT actually allow access to the route only if a certain JWT token is presented.
+This documentation feature, with some extensions, is used to make FLAT actually permit access to the route only if a valid JWT token is presented.

-First, we specify the name of the cookie expected to accompany the API request:
+First, we define the name of the cookie expected to accompany the API request:

 ```yaml
 …